 If funds are encumbered for a submitted manuscript that is later not accepted, those funds will then be released back to the fund for disbursement to accepted articles.

-Librarians from the KU, KU Law, and KUMC libraries, with oversight provided by Dr. Steven Warren, Dr. Paul Terranova, Dr. Lorraine Haricombe, Dean, KU Libraries, and Dr. Karen Cole, Director, KUMC A. R. Dykes Library, will administer and assess the program.
+Librarians from the KU, KU Law, and KUMC libraries will administer and assess the program with oversight provided by Dr. Steven Warren, Dr. Paul Terranova, Dr. Lorraine Haricombe, Dean, KU Libraries, and Michael Harmelink, Associate Vice Chancellor for Information Resources/Chief Information Officer.